-She brings to the table over a decade of experience in the wellness lifestyle editorial space, and almost two decades in public speaking and performance.
+Katie brings to the table over a decade of experience in the wellness lifestyle editorial space, and almost two decades in public speaking and performance.
 She has spoken across the country – from SXSW and Lululemon to corporate workshops and body-positive pageants – about self-confidence, living fearlessly, and shifting the emotional DNA that’s helped shape our negative self-talk patterns.
-She is the host of the WANTcast: The Women Against Negative Talk Podcast, where she interviews visionary WANT Women (and occasionally, some magnificent WANT Men) about moving forward fearlessly and taking a pragmatic, proactive approach to the full spectrum of life’s high highs and low lows.
+She is the host of the WANTcast: The Women Against Negative Talk Podcast (currently in its fifth year), where she tackles subjects like loneliness, jealousy, self-worth, and interviews visionary women about taking a pragmatic, proactive approach to the full spectrum of life’s high highs and low lows.